architsharma97/dpo-rlaif/README.md

 ## A complete example

-Let's work through a complete example training pythia 2.8B on the Anthropic-HH dataset.
+Let's work through a complete example training Pythia 2.8B on the ShareGPT dataset.

 See sample wandb outputs for this example [here](https://wandb.ai/eric_anthony_mitchell/dpo-demos) (tagged `readme-example`).

-### Step 1: Set up environment
+### Step 1: Set up environment and paths

 First, create a virtualenv and install the dependencies.
 Python 3.8+ is recommended, though Python 3.10+ is required to do evaluation with alpaca-eval.